-Water added to a large pot with a bilge pump dropped in were still
+Water added to a large pot with a bilge pump dropped in, although

-appreciated.
-The bilge pump was connected to a garden hose.
-This
+bilge pump was connected to one end of a garden hose that delivered the

 Later I evolved to black pipe placed out in the

 ineffective and unreliable means for

 obvious reasons, such as waiting till 11am when the water in the pipe